aahmad4/ViralCheck/README.md

 A link to a small YouTube demo of the apps purpose and functionality can be seen here: https://www.youtube.com/watch?v=3txJLnwXW24&t=2s

+A link to the current hosted version can be found here: https://viralcheck-1.aahmad4.repl.co/

 ## Screenshot Of Home Page
 ![](ViralCheckPic.PNG)